SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 If the `get` operation finds the key, a random seek to the key-value pair offset needs to be performed in the value-log to get the value.
 This requires an additional IO for every `get` operation.
 The research paper claims that the LSM-tree of Wisckey is a lot smaller than LevelDB, a lookup may search fewer levels of table files and a significant portion of the LSM-tree can be easily cached in memory.

-Deleting a key will delete it from the LSM-tree but the value-log remains untouched.
-WiscKey proposes garbage collection to remove invalid (or dangling) values from value-log. <<More on this later.>>

 > BadgerDB is an implementation of the WiscKey paper, but it makes a small modification to `put` and the `get` operations.
 If the value size is less than some threshold, the value will be put in the memtable else the value-offset will be put in the memtable.
 If the key is found during the `get` operation, BadgerDB loads the value from the value-log if the retrieved value is a value-offset.
 SSTables always contain the value-offset.

+Deleting a key in WiscKey will delete it from the LSM-tree but the value-log remains untouched.
+WiscKey proposes [garbage collection](#introduce-garbage-collection) to remove invalid (or dangling) values from value-log. <<More on this later.>>

 #### Leverage the internal parallelism of SSDs

 All the modern storage engines provide support for range queries.
-LevelDB provides the user with an `iterator-based` interface with `Seek(key)`, `Next()`, `Prev()`, `Key()` and `Value()` operations.
+LevelDB provides the clients with an `iterator-based` interface with `Seek(key)`, `Next()`, `Prev()`, `Key()` and `Value()` operations.
 To scan a range of key-value pairs, the client can first `Seek(key)` to the starting key, then call `Next()` or `Prev()` to search keys one by one.
 To retrieve the key or the value of the current iterator position, the client calls `Key()` or `Value()`, respectively.

 In LevelDB, since keys and values are stored together and sorted, a range query can sequentially read key-value pairs from SSTable files.
 However, since keys and values are stored separately in WiscKey, range queries require random reads (from value-log), and are hence not efficient.

-Wisckey leverages the same iterator-based interface for range queries.
-To make range queries efficient, WiscKey leverages the parallel I/O characteristic of SSD devices to prefetch values from the value-log during range queries.
+Wisckey leverages the same iterator-based interface for range queries as LevelDB but to make range queries efficient, WiscKey leverages the parallel I/O characteristic of SSD devices to prefetch values from the value-log during range queries.

 WiscKey tracks the access pattern of a range query.
 Once a contiguous sequence of key-value pairs is requested, WiscKey starts reading the following keys from the LSM-tree sequentially.
-The values corresponding to those prefetched keys are resolved in parallel (multiple threads) from the value-log.
+The values corresponding to those prefetched keys are resolved in parallel (using multiple threads) from the value-log.

 > BadgerDB uses `PrefetchSize (int)` and `PrefetchValues (bool)` in the `IteratorOptions` struct [`iterator.go`] to decide if the values have to be prefetched.
 The `DefaultIteratorOptions` defines 100 as the prefetch size.